felixlopz/hubrise-test-task/APPS-TEMPLATE/en/overview.md

 ---

-**IMPORTANT NOTE:** The integration is currently being reviewed.
+**IMPORTANT NOTE**: The integration is currently being reviewed.
 A full documentation will be published once the review is complete.
-**IMPORTANT NOTE:** A full documentation of this integration will be available soon.
+**IMPORTANT NOTE**: A full documentation of this integration will be available soon.
-**IMPORTANT NOTE:** A full documentation of this integration is in progress.
+**IMPORTANT NOTE**: A full documentation of this integration is in progress.

 ---

 ---

-**IMPORTANT NOTE:** This documentation is available <Link to="/fr/apps/solution" addLocalePrefix={false}>in French only</Link>.
+**IMPORTANT NOTE**:  This documentation is available <Link to="/fr/apps/solution" addLocalePrefix={false}>in French only</Link>.

 ---